 My latest round of continuing education was participating in the Motorcycle Safety Foundation’s (MSF) Advanced Rider Course (ARC).
 I’ve taken a lot of MSF classes, most of them focused on low-speed maneuvering.
 The ARC is a bit different from my previous courses.
-It focuses more on body position and crash avoidance in the riding skills and includes classroom work that addresses our personal assessment of attitude, perception, and behavior.
+It focuses more on body position and crash-avoidance skills and includes classroom work that addresses our personal assessment of attitude, perception, and behavior.

-- Problem #4?
-Stigma.
-Non-riders often have a knee-jerk reaction to motorcycling as irresponsible, dangerous, and the domain of “hooligans.”
-Again, stereotyping comes into play although by some standards that’s fading.
 When someone says the word “biker”, what comes to mind first?
-Probably not your neighbor —the doctor, the lawyer, the school teacher, the retired couple down the street.
+Probably not your neighbor—the doctor, the lawyer, the school teacher, the retired couple down the street.
 Yet those people are as likely to be riding as any other person.
 I’m guessing me as the middle-aged, female, blonde mom in full protective gear wasn’t your first thought, right?

-- Problem #5?
 Decision-making.
 Drivers who don’t also ride have no understanding of the different decisions we have to make in piloting our bikes.
 That means our actions are frequently misinterpreted.
-You may chalk me up to being a squid because I have to make a quick maneuver to avoid a hazard that you are completely unaware of as a driver of a car.
-That’s why I’ve written about what motorcyclists want you to know… twice—and these two posts are just the tip of the iceberg.
+You may chalk me up to being a squid or greedy when in fact I’ve had to maneuver to avoid a hazard that you are completely unaware of as a driver of a car.

-Having said all that, I still choose to be an ambassador, as frustrating as it can be.
+Having said all that, I still choose to be a motorcycling ambassador, as frustrating as it can be.
 When I have the opportunity to speak to a non-rider, I hope I’m doing a good job of dispelling these misconceptions.
-Even one person at a time, I think it’s time well-spent.
+Even one person at a time, I think it’s a valuable investment.

 - Understand what’s involved in motorcycling before you judge our actions.

-- Once you start seeing us and understanding the intricacies of riding, take notice how many good riders you see compared to how many bad.
-Really notice.
+- Once you start seeing us and understanding the intricacies of riding, notice how many good riders you see compared to how many bad.
+I mean really notice.
 You’ll be surprised.

 - Then look at your fellow drivers.
-Take notice of how much distracted driving is happening and consider what that means for a rider.
+Notice how much distracted driving is happening and consider what that means for a rider.
 Call your friends and family out on it when they’re doing it.
 Not just for riders’ sakes but for their own safety.

-- And finally… check your own behavior behind the wheel.
-Are you distracted?
+- And finally—check your own behavior behind the wheel.
+Are you paying complete attention, no distractions?
 Have you brushed up on your driving knowledge and skills?
 Are you being a role model and ambassador yourself?
-If the answer is no to any of these questions, don’t label us as the problem.
+If the answer to any of these questions is no, don’t label us as the problem.